Colorado Avalanche: Decline (2010–2017)

 Peter Forsberg's number 21 became the fourth jersey number retired by the Avalanche on opening night, a contest Colorado would lose to Detroit 3–0.
 Colorado redeemed themselves in game two of the season on October 10, 2011, against the 2011 Stanley Cup champion Boston Bruins.
 Varlamov negated all 30 shots registered by Boston and posted the fifth shutout of his career and first win as an Avalanche in the regular season.
 Milan Hejduk scored the game-winning goal and first goal of the season for the club in a 1–0 victory over the defending champions.
 In April 2012, the Avalanche were eliminated from playoff contention and finished 11th place in the Western Conference.
 Despite a 20-point improvement from last season's efforts, the team failed to reach the playoffs for the second-straight year, the first time the club history since their move to Denver.
 Head coach Joe Sacco signed a two-year contract extension shortly after the end of the season.
 Stand out rookie Gabriel Landeskog overtook Matt Duchene as the youngest in franchise history to lead the team in goals, scoring 22 in 82 games.

 Having resigned most of their free agents, the club wouldn't see much change in the 2012 off-season, with the exception of losing unrestricted free agents Peter Mueller, Jay McClement and Kevin Porter.
 Colorado would add Greg Zanon, John Mitchell and high scoring winger P. A. Parenteau to its roster.
 Gabriel Landeskog, the Avalanche's lone representative at the 2012 NHL Awards, won the Calder Memorial Trophy, joining Chris Drury, Peter Forsberg and Peter Stastny for earning top rookie honors for the Avalanche.

 On September 4, 2012, Gabriel Landeskog was named the fourth captain of the Avalanche.
-Former captain Milan Hejduk relinquished his captaincy a week earlier.
+Milan Hejduk relinquished the captaincy a week earlier.
 At 19 years and 286 days old, Landeskog became the youngest captain in NHL history at that time, being 11 days younger than when Sidney Crosby was named captain of the Pittsburgh Penguins at 19 years and 297 days.